awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough1.md

          }
          ```

-      1. Run the following command to create a policy and attach it to the role:
+      1. Run the following command to create a policy and attach it to the role\.

          ```
          $ aws iam put-role-policy \
-         --role-name crrRole \
+         --role-name replicationRole \
          --policy-document file://s3-role-permissions-policy.json \
-         --policy-name crrRolePolicy \
+         --policy-name replicationRolePolicy \
          --profile acctA
          ```